-The proposed driveway will be 16 foot wide, which is wider than the typical 10-foot historic driveway.
-However, it will be a reduction in width from the current 20-foot driveway.
+The proposed 16-foot driveway will be wider than the typical 10-foot historic driveway.
+However, it will be a reduction in width from the existing 20-foot driveway.
 The removal of the existing parking pad in the front yard and the installation of the smaller driveway will not only improve the appearance of the property, but also reduce the impact on the main historic house.